 A/N: So I was binging on Naruto fics lately and this story just came out like word vomit.
 I don't think I've ever written so quickly in a single setting.

 I don't have this story planned out much, so a lot of this is just writing as I go.
 I also don't have a beta so beware typos as you go through the chapter.
 Hopefully I was able to catch most of them but my editing is never perfect.
 If you see something atrocious, point it out to me.

-I'm trying out a new style with this story by mashing a bunch of different pieces from different perspectives, almost like snippets of the event instead of a full blown chapter in just Sakura's point of view.
+I'm trying out a new style with this story by mashing a bunch of different character perspectives and timelines, almost like snippets of the event instead of a full blown chapter in just Sakura's point of view.
 They will not all be in chronological order.